FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/kafka-notifications/readme.md

 }
 ```

-Next one is for deleted data:
+The second example is for deleted data:

 ```json
 {